marijnh/Eloquent-JavaScript/11_async.md

 {{index "+= operator"}}

-The problem lies in the `+=` operator, which takes the _current_ value of `list` at the time where the statement starts executing, and then, when the `await` finishes, sets the `list` binding to be that value plus the added string.
+The problem lies in the `+=` operator, which takes the _current_ value of `list` at the time where the statement starts executing and then, when the `await` finishes, sets the `list` binding to be that value plus the added string.